 Length

 The length of rods ranges from 30 inches to over 12 feet.
 Where you fish and how determines the length.
-Fishing lakes and rivers are different then shore casting from a beach or pier.
+Fishing lakes and rivers are different than shore casting from a beach or pier.
 A rod 6 to 8 1/2 feet is common.
-They are used in the bass, walleye, and other freshwater fishing.
+These lengths perform well in bass, walleye, and other freshwater fishing.
 The longer rods are for surfcasting.
 You need to fit the rod to where you fish.

 The length affects casting distance.
 Throwing lures in search of fish uses longer rods than one for pinpoint casting into weeds.
 The shorter rods will be stiffer making pulling fish out of cover easier also.
 The length is critical in selecting a rod.
 A 6′ 6″ to 7′ 6″ rod is likely an all-around length for an average angler.
 A serious angler will have multiple lengths, power, and action rods.